 To complete a successful web host transfer, you will need to carry out the following seven steps:

 - Choose a new web host and sign-up for a hosting package

 - Create and export your website backup files

 - Download your website database to the new hosting company

-- Create a new database within your new hosting provider
+- Create a new database within your new web host

 - Transfer files and database to the new hosting account